paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 ☐ And who knows!
 ```

-### Share Your Results

-Post your Docsify-This URL in the session chat and describe your design choice!
+Congratulations on styling your own Docsify-This web page!

 ---